God Himself, the Unique II

 If Your Belief in God Is True, You Will Receive His Care Often

 God’s changing of His intentions toward the people of Nineveh involved no hesitation or anything that was ambiguous or vague.
 Rather, it was a transformation from pure anger to pure tolerance.
 This is a true revelation of God’s essence.
 God is never irresolute or hesitant in His actions; the principles and purposes behind His actions are all clear and transparent, pure and flawless, with absolutely no ruses or schemes intermingled within.
-In other words, God’s essence contains no darkness or evil.
+In other words, God’s essence contains no darkness or wickedness.
 God became angry with the Ninevites because their wicked acts had come before His gaze; at that time His anger was derived from His essence.
 However, when God’s anger dissipated and He bestowed His tolerance upon the people of Nineveh once more, everything that He revealed was still His own essence.
 The entirety of this change was due to a change in man’s attitude toward God.
 During this entire period of time, God’s unoffendable disposition did not change, God’s tolerant essence did not change, and God’s loving and merciful essence did not change.
 When people commit wicked acts and offend God, He will bring His anger upon them.
 When people truly repent, God’s heart will change, and His anger will cease.
 When people continue to stubbornly oppose God, His rage will be unceasing, and His wrath will press in on them bit by bit until they are destroyed.
 This is the essence of God’s disposition.
-Regardless of whether God is expressing wrath or mercy and lovingkindness, it is man’s conduct, behavior, and the attitude man holds toward God deep within his heart that dictate that which is expressed through the revelation of God’s disposition.
+Whatever God expresses and reveals of His disposition—whether it’s His wrath or His mercy and lovingkindness—it is contingent upon people’s conduct and behavior, as well as their attitude toward God deep within their hearts.
 If God continuously subjects one person to His anger, this person’s heart doubtlessly opposes God.
 Because this person has never truly repented, bowed their head before God or possessed true belief in God, they have never obtained God’s mercy and tolerance.
 If someone often receives God’s care, His mercy, and His tolerance, then without a doubt this person has true belief in God in their heart, and their heart is not opposed to God.
 This person often truly repents before God; therefore, even if God’s discipline often descends upon this person, His wrath will not.

 The True Repentance in the Ninevites’ Hearts Wins Them God’s Mercy and Changes Their Own Outcomes